 Recipient of several NEA awards to individual artists, as well as a John Simon Guggenheim grant, Bill spent much of his early career making photographic portraits in the United States.

-A more recent body of work combines references to Dr Harold Edgerton, Andy Warhol,and Hunter S. Thompson.
-Stills from video footage show such things as MacDonalds cheeseburgers, cans of Spam, Campbells Tomato Soup and computer monitors at the moment they are struck by bullets.
-This work has been shown at the Glenn Horowitz Gallery in East Hampton, New York and will be seen at Boston's Howard Yezersky Gallery in February 2011.
+A more recent body of work combines references to Dr Harold Edgerton, Andy Warhol, and Hunter S. Thompson.
+Stills from video footage show such things as McDonalds cheeseburgers, cans of Spam, Campbell's Tomato Soup and computer monitors at the moment they are struck by bullets.
+This work has been shown at the Glenn Horowitz Gallery in East Hampton, New York and Boston's Howard Yezersky Gallery.
 Bill is represented by Howard Greenberg Gallery in New York.